-The Board contracted with Olmsted County for the first half of the year to act as its fiscal agent to receive grant funds from the Minnesota Emergency Medical Services (EMS) Regulatory Board.
-The second half of the year, the Board opened a checking account with Wells Fargo Bank to receive grant funds.
 The Board is governed by an 11-member Board of Commissioners.
 Each member county appoints one of its County Commissioners to the EMS Board.
 The Board is organized with a chair and vice chair elected at the annual meeting in February of each year.

 The Board is a separate entity independent of the counties that formed it.
 In accordance with GAAP, the Board's financial statements are not included in any member county's financial statements.
-However, Olmsted County, as fiscal agent for first half of the year, accounted for the transactions of the Board and reported the Board as an agency fund in its financial statements.
 No single member county retains control over the operations or is financially accountable for the Board.